 Warping or buckling floors in a new construction home can be caused by improper installation or excessive moisture.
 First, check for signs of water leaks or high humidity in the area.
 If no moisture issues are present, contact your builder to address the installation problem before it worsens.

-Best Choice Inspections provides inspection services, including new construction inspections, in Knoxville, TN, and the surrounding area.
+Best Choice Inspections provides inspection services in Knoxville, TN, and the surrounding area, including new construction inspections.
 If you’re buying or selling a home, contact us to request an appointment.